-Warmest greetings from the BC Balance and Dizziness Disorders Society – we hope that you are finding balance in 2019 and we would like to share some important changes for the New Year.
+Warmest greetings from the Canadian Balance and Dizziness Disorders Society – we hope that you are finding balance in 2019 and we would like to share some important changes for the New Year.

 As the Society works to fulfill the goal of supporting, educating and inspiring those affected by balance and dizziness disorders, we must ensure that our limited resources and energy provide the most benefit to people throughout the entire Province of British Columbia.

 Our Society is led by a small number of volunteers who are genuinely dedicated and passionate about our organization, and how it can help others.
 Since the workload now exceeds the capacity of our volunteers, we have one paid staff member working four hours a week.

 Attendance at public meetings (which only serve the Lower Mainland) has been steadily decreasing, notwithstanding being advertised to the current limit of the Society’s resources.
 We therefore are no longer going to be hosting regular public meetings in Vancouver or the North Shore, and have shifted our efforts to online support, for the following reasons: